All Episodes

 We need to start manufacturing our own medical equipment and medicines at home.

-And if we don't protect them, like New York, New Jersey, Pennsylvania, Michigan, it'll it will be an unmitigated disaster.
+And if we don't protect them, like New York, New Jersey, Pennsylvania, Michigan, it will be an unmitigated disaster.

-Uh we learned travel bans, quarantines are smart, not xenophobic.
+We learned travel bans, quarantines are smart, not xenophobic.

 We learned that medical supply chains, food supply chains that never closed work perfectly.